ibm-cloud-docs/openshift/ts-worker/ts-worker-debug.md

 {: #worker-debug-rev-infra}

 Review the infrastructure environment to check for other reasons that might cause the worker node issues.
-1. Check with your networking team to make sure that no recent maintenance, such as firewall orsubnet updates, might impact the worker node connections.
+1. Check with your networking team to make sure that no recent maintenance, such as firewall or subnet updates, might impact the worker node connections.
 2. Review [{{site.data.keyword.cloud_notm}}](https://cloud.ibm.com/status/){: external} for **{{site.data.keyword.openshiftlong_notm}}** and the underlying infrastructure provider, such as **Virtual Servers** for classic, **VPC** related components, or **{{site.data.keyword.satelliteshort}}**.
 3. If you have access to the underlying infrastructure, such as classic **Virtual Servers**, review the details of the corresponding machines for the worker nodes.